ansible-collections/ansible.netcommon/docs/ansible.netcommon.net_vrf_module.rst

 ----------
 :Removed in collection release after 2022-06-01
 :Why: Updated modules released with more functionality
-:Alternative: Use platform-specific "[netos]_banner" module
+:Alternative: Use platform-specific "[netos]_vrf" module

 Synopsis
 --------
-- This will configure both login and motd banners on network devices.
-It allows playbooks to add or remove banner text from the active running configuration.
+- This module provides declarative management of VRFs on network devices.